Winston-Salem, North Carolina: Hanes Mall Boulevard / Stratford Road

-Located seven miles southwest of downtown is the busiest shopping district in Winston-Salem and Forsyth County.
-The corridor offers a variety of national "big box" retailers, including Target, Costco, and Ethan Allen.
-Two major companies, Novant Health and Truliant Federal Credit Union, call the boulevard home.
-The intersection of Hanes Mall Boulevard and Stratford Road is the second-busiest intersection in Winston-Salem, with an average daily traffic count of 54,000.
+Located seven miles southwest of downtown is the busiest shopping district located inside Winston-Salem.
+The corridor offers the variety of national "big box" retailers, including Target, Costco, and Ethan Allen.
+Two major companies, Novant Health and Truliant Federal Credit Union, features locations on the boulevard.
+The intersection of Hanes Mall Boulevard and Stratford Road is the second-busiest intersection in Winston-Salem, with the average daily traffic count of 54,000.

 North Winston

 North Winston is located three miles northeast of downtown, with Patterson Avenue running north to south and 25th Street serving as the east–west thoroughfare.
 The area is bound by University Parkway to the west and U.S. Route 52 to the east, stretching from 13th Street to 30th Street.